 Making the decision to move requires various considerations and it is possible to summarise some of the thought processes required to make decision-making and subsequent assimilation easier.
-Here are some pointers gathered from our experience in the past 15 years of working within the relocating population.
+Here are some pointers gathered from our experience in the past 15 years of working with the relocating population.

 Things to consider when you relocate

 –Consider if it will be possible to function without a support group of family and friends.
-You may leave property behind, but emotional baggage – an aging parent, a broken relationship - travels with you.
+You may leave property behind, but emotional baggage – an ageing parent, a broken relationship – travels with you.

 –Can you work independently, away from the mainstream office environment?
 Keep in mind that during your absence from head-office, while you may learn a lot, you are out of the loop in terms of promotions.
 Have some grasp of your career path in order to eventually plan for repatriation.

 –Will you become a permanent expat?
 Speak with fellow employees to see if they considered their time away worthwhile both professionally and privately.
-Check channels of communication for employees overseas with other company locations to see if you will be forgotten or supported within your company structure.
+Check channels of communication for employees overseas with other company locations to see if you will be forgotten or supported by your company structure.

 –It is useful to know how the overseas subsidiary fits into the overall corporate structure and if you would be working with expatriates or personnel.

-–Check if the company will provide language lessons, and if they apply to the whole family.
+–Check if the company will provide language lessons and if they apply to the whole family.

 –Each family reacts differently to a relocation, but the effect on the non-working partner will be most significant.
 Restrictions regarding labour laws and career movement may hinder the adjustment process when a partner has to give up work.
 Despite the fact that many European countries have lively and well developed social groups, and access to study opportunities in English, the thought of a non-working environment can be devastating to an ordinarily active spouse.